Sir-Teo/scala-and-fluency/discussion-questions.md

 # Discussion questions / topics
 Below, add one or two things that you might want to discuss when we meet again.

--we can talk more about implementing a DSL
+-we can talk more about how to implement a DSL.
+Are we doing a DSL in modifying the Picture program?

--more practise in using Scala
+-more practise in using Scala.
+I still don't feel comfortable in using Scala.
+I definitely need more practise in it.

--explain more about "fluency"
+-explain more about "fluency".
+Does "fluency" means making the program shorter? or it means to make the program easier to read?